alinnman/celestial-navigation/maths/sphere-proof.2.md

 - The trigonometric relationship
 $\cos(d) = \frac{R_{\text{eff}}}{R_{\text{eff}}+h}$ becomes undefined
 (infinite radius)
-- No tangent line from elevated observer to flat surface produces dip
+- No tangent line from an elevated observer to a flat surface produces a dip.
 - **Contradiction** with observed formula (regardless of refraction effects)

 **Case $K < 0$ (Hyperbolic):**

 - Hyperbolic surfaces curve away from the observer (saddle shape)
-- The "horizon" would appear above eye level, producing negative dip ($d < 0$)
+- The "horizon" would appear above eye level, producing a negative dip ($d < 0$)
 - The trigonometric relationships reverse: observer sees "horizon rise" not "horizon dip"
 - **Contradiction** with observed downward dip